ietf-rats-wg/draft-wallace-rats-concise-ta-stores/draft-ietf-rats-concise-ta-stores.md

 # Introduction

-The RATS architecture [I-D.draft-ietf-rats-architecture] uses the definition of a trust anchor from [RFC6024]: "A trust anchor represents an authoritative entity via a public key and associated data.
+The RATS architecture {{RFC9334}} uses the definition of a trust anchor from {{RFC6024}}: "A trust anchor represents an authoritative entity via a public key and associated data.
 The public key is used to verify digital signatures, and the associated data is used to constrain the types of information for which the trust anchor is authoritative."
 In the context of RATS, a trust anchor may be a public key or a symmetric key.
 This document focuses on trust anchors that are represented as public keys.

-The Concise Reference Integrity Manifest (CoRIM) [I-D.draft-birkholz-rats-corim] specification defines a binary encoding for reference values using the Concise Binary Object Representation (CBOR) [RFC8949].
+The Concise Reference Integrity Manifest (CoRIM) {{I-D.draft-birkholz-rats-corim}} specification defines a binary encoding for reference values using the Concise Binary Object Representation (CBOR) {{RFC8949}}.
 Amongst other information, a CoRIM may include key material for use in verifying evidence from an attesting environment (see section 3.11 in {{I-D.draft-birkholz-rats-corim}}).
 The extension in this document aims to enable public key material to be decoupled from reference data for several reasons, described below.

 Trust anchor (TA) and certification authority (CA) public keys may be less dynamic than the reference data that comprises much of a reference integrity manifest (RIM).
 For example, TA and CA lifetimes are typically fairly long while software versions change frequently.
 Conveying keys less frequently and indepedent from reference data enables a reduction in size of RIMs used to convey dynamic information and may result in a reduction in the size of aggregated data transferred to a verifier.
 CoRIMs themselves are signed and some means of conveying CoRIM verification keys is required, though ultimately some out-of-band mechanism is required at least for bootstrapping purposes.
 Relying parties may verify attestations from both hardware and software sources and some trust anchors may be used to verify attestations from both hardware and software sources, as well.
 The verification information included in a CoRIM optionally includes a trust anchor, leaving trust anchor management to other mechanisms.
 Additionally, the CoRIM verification-map structure is tied to CoMIDs, leaving no simple means to convey verification information for CoSWIDs {{I-D.draft-ietf-sacm-coswid}}.